finos/common-domain-model/documentation/source/documentation.rst

 Purpose
 ^^^^^^^

-The product qualification syntax leverages the **alias** syntax presented earlier in this documentation, by qualifying a product
+The product qualification leverages the **alias** syntax presented earlier in this documentation, by qualifying a product from its economic terms, those latter being expressed through a set of assertions associated with modelling components.

 Syntax
 ^^^^^^